Baltimore City Police

-This box #642 was said to have been located in the Eastern District
+This Box #642 was located in the Northwest District

 An 1894 advertisement for the "Glasgow Style Police Signal Box System", sold by the National Telephone Company.
 The first police telephone was installed in Albany, New York in 1877, one year after Alexander Graham Bell invented the device.
 Call boxes for use by both police and members of the public were first installed in Washington, DC in 1883; Chicago and Detroit installed police call boxes in 1884, and in 1885 Boston followed suit.
 These were direct line telephones placed on a post which could often be accessed by a key or breaking a glass panel.
 In Chicago, the telephones were restricted to police use, but the boxes also contained a dial mechanism which members of the public could use to signal different types of alarms: there were eleven signals, including "Police Wagon Required", "Thieves", "Forgers", "Murder", "Accident", "Fire" and "Drunkard".

 The owner Paul Oliver said it was given to him

 by former Police Commissioner Bishop Robinson

 Our lists indicate this box came from the corner of